droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 }
 ```

-First we split the file into chunks using the `GetChunks` function.
-We then use `AsParallel` to parallelize the extraction of the individual car listings from each chunk.
-Finally, we use `Task.WhenAll` to wait for all the tasks to complete and then print the structured data to the console.
-Running this should give you the same output as before, but now we are minimizing the risk of running into the token limit.
+In this approach, we first split the file into chunks using the `GetChunks` function.
+These chunks are then processed in parallel with `ExtractListings` to extract individual car listings.
+Finally, `Task.WhenAll` synchronizes the parallel tasks, ensuring that all data is processed before printing the structured listings to the console.
+This method not only minimizes the risk of exceeding token limits but also maintains a high processing speed.

-And that's it, we have successfully parsed the unstructured data into structured data.
-We can leave the rest of the processing to more traditional mechanisms.
-But if I have peaked your interest in to what else you can do with Microsoft Semantic Kernel, let's take a look at a few more advanced features.
+By executing this code, you can achieve the same detailed output as before while effectively managing larger data volumes.
+We have successfully transformed unstructured data into structured data, ready for further processing or analysis using more traditional methods.
+If you are curious about the additional capabilities of Microsoft's Semantic Kernel, let's explore some advanced features next.

 ## Creating and calling functions